Ten Years Later

 The Lead Up

-This didn’t come from nowhere.
+My crash didn’t come from out of nowhere.
 I’ve struggled with depression most of my life, and over four decades of work on my emotional health have given me a clearer perspective as to where it came from and the ability to analyze it more objectively.
 I now believe the root causes were anxiety, which has a genetic component, persistent bullying, and weak inherited social skills.
 These produced anger, depression, and shame.
 I used to think my anger and depression were the causes, but I believe now those were only symptoms.
 Fearing my anger and trying to shut it down simply caused depression and more anger that erupted unpredictably.

 While my problems developed over many years, I can trace their origins to childhood:

 - I was raised by geeks, which is a bit like being raised by wolves, except that wolves are pack animals and probably have better social skills.
 Dad loved us, but he was clueless as to how to express that, having come from a dysfunctional family.
-Mom was more demonstrative but could be passive—her NYC attitude was constrained by the religious and social mores around her.
+Mom was more demonstrative but could be passive—her NYC attitude was constrained by the religious and social mores surrounding her.

 - Our family suffered from a version of midwest nice—blend in, don’t complain, take what you’re given, you’re not so great after all, don’t ask for anything, don’t rise above your station, don’t expect much.